nxp-mcuxpresso/mcuxsdk-doc/boards/i.MX/evkmimx8mq/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for EVK-MIMX8MQ
+# Getting Started with Package

 ```{tocTree}